modelon-community/impact-voila-app-example/README.md

 ## Getting started

-To get access to the app:
+To get access to the apps:

 - Check out the project using the project explorer
 - Open a workspace containing the project
-- From model "ElectricRange.Experiments.Range2" open the app from apps menu
-- Take it for a spin
+- You should now be able

+## Examples

+There are 3 examples in this repo:

+- voila-hello-world
+- voila-basic-gui
+- voila-external-dependency

 ## Best Practices